meganchu2/GraphQSat/README.md

 * ``evaluateV2.py`` is a variation of the original ``evaluate.py`` with slightly different print statements to fit what I wanted for my experiments.

 ## How plots were generated
-We generated plots using Google Sheets.
+I generated plots using Google Sheets.
 Here is the link to the file https://docs.google.com/spreadsheets/d/1e0TgH0f8kEpV5ZpxRpoYRRJL6Unm36XSqnbpw5BS7Wo/edit?usp=sharing

 ## Acknowledgements